Click on any of the categories below to find answers to common scholarship questions.

 To be eligible to apply for a BC Foundation Scholarship, you MUST:

-- Have either graduated from high school, earned a high school equivalency diploma, and/or plan to attend as an accepted BC international student using a valid J-1 visa.
+- Have either graduated from high school, earned a high school equivalency diploma, and/or plan to attend as an accepted BC international student using a valid student visa.

-- Maintain a minimum 2.00 or above cumulative high school GPA through fall quarter/semester, if applying as a high school senior.
+- Maintain a minimum of 2.00 or above cumulative high school GPA through Fall quarter/semester, if applying as a high school senior.

-- Maintain a minimum 2.00 or above cumulative college GPA through fall quarter/semester, if applying as a college student.
+- Maintain a minimum of 2.00 or above cumulative college GPA through Fall quarter/semester, if applying as a college student.

 Must I be a U.S. citizen to apply?

-No. You must, however, reside in the United States or a U.S. territory and either plan to attend or are currently attending Bellevue College.
+No. You must, however, plan to attend or are currently attending Bellevue College.

 I’m not currently enrolled in college, but I have attended college in the past.
 Am I eligible to apply?